eliatra/opensearch-k8s-operator/docs/userguide/main.md

 ### Security Context for pods and containers

-You can set the security context for the Opensearch pods and the Dashboard pod.
+You can set the security context for the OpenSearch pods and the Dashboard pod.
 This is useful when you want to define privilege and access control settings for a Pod or Container.
 To specify security settings for Pods, include the `podSecurityContext` field and for containers, include the `securityContext` field.

-The structure is the same for both Opensearch pods (in `spec.general`) and the Dashboard pod (in `spec.dashboards`):
+The structure is the same for both OpenSearch pods (in `spec.general`) and the Dashboard pod (in `spec.dashboards`):

 ```yaml
 spec: